SPGryphons/GryphonCTF2016-Challenges/challs/web/iwantix2/README.md

 ```

 ##Question Text
-To be done
+Get into the organiser's network and generate tickets so you can sell it at a very low price to our dear admin QR!

 ##Solution
-Tunnel into the port 8001 which is provided in the index.html
+Tunnel into the port 8001 which is provided in the index.php

-Access it at the localhost:Yourport/admin
+Access it at the localhost:Yourport/

-Do a SQL Injection to get the flag
+Do a SQL Injection 'OR '1'='1 to get the flag,